 Each type represents a different level of sophistication in automation.
 These types are explained below.

 Basic automation is a form of enterprise automation that performs tasks requiring no user input.
-It is a term used to describe the automation of manual, repetitive tasks.
+It is a term that describes the automation of manual, repetitive tasks.
 It is mainly used in IT, marketing, sales, and operations.
 Common examples of Basic Automation include the creation of dashboards for reporting, creating and assigning tasks based on data received from an application or website, and accounting for time spent on a specific task or project.
 Like:

-- Automatically sending a personalized email to every new signup or a welcome email when someone first uses your product
+- Automatically send a personalized email to every new signup or a welcome email when someone first uses your product

-- Automatically filling in a form, like your address and phone number on a checkout page
+- Automatically fill in a form, like your address and phone number, on a checkout page

 - Automatically blocking any comment that uses the word "spam."

 In enterprise automation, process automation (or business process automation) is software to streamline a team's processes.
-Process automation aims to help the team understand and follow their processes, ensuring that everyone knows what they need to do.
+Process automation aims to help the team understand and follow their processes, ensuring everyone knows what to do.

 Want to automate repetitive manual tasks?
 Check our Nanonets workflow-based document processing software.
 Extract data from invoices, identity cards, or any document on autopilot!

 Integration automation is a technique that integrates applications, data, and devices.
 This is done by creating a single, unified platform with automated workflows.
-These workflows are used to connect different software and hardware applications to allow them to share information and perform tasks independently.
+These workflows connect different software and hardware applications to allow them to share information and perform tasks independently.

 This technique makes integration more accessible for organizations to manage many different applications and processes.
-By automating these integrations, companies can save time and money by reducing their need for human input when it comes to these workflows.
-Automated integrations also ensure consistency and quality assurance by eliminating human error from the equation.
+By automating these integrations, companies can save time and money by reducing their need for human input regarding these workflows.
+Automated integrations also ensure consistency and quality assurance by eliminating human error.

 Robotic Process Automation:

 Robotic process automation (RPA) is software used to complete repetitive, high-volume tasks that follow specific rules.
 The RPA software acts as a digital workforce that carries out rule-based tasks without any human intervention.
-It does this by imitating human behavior and accessing applications the same way an employee would do.
+It does this by imitating human behavior and accessing applications like an employee would.

-According to Forrester's report on the topic, RPA robots can complete up to 60% of all business processes.
+According to Forrester's report, RPA robots can complete up to 60% of all business processes.
 That's a considerable percentage of time freed up for humans to focus on higher-level thinking and more value-added work, ultimately improving company ROI and productivity.